 Pub.
 L. 105-383, title IV, §425(a), Nov.
 13, 1998, 112 Stat.
 3441, provided that: "The Commandant of the Coast Guard shall, within 18 months after the date of the enactment of this Act [Nov.
-13, 1998], report to the Senate Committee on Commerce, Science, and Transportation and Infrastructure on the applicability of Small Waterplane Area Twin Hull (SWATH) technology, including concepts developed by the United States Office of Naval Research, to the design of Coast Guard vessels."
+13, 1998], report to the Senate Committee on Commerce, Science, and Transportation and the House Committee on Transportation and Infrastructure on the applicability of Small Waterplane Area Twin Hull (SWATH) technology, including concepts developed by the United States Office of Naval Research, to the design of Coast Guard vessels."